 Custom software is generally best for large enterprises with complex needs, but smaller businesses with highly niche offerings may also find it useful.

-Just keep in mind that custom software often comes at a higher cost, and you may need additional resources or personnel to build and maintain custom software solutions.
+But keep in mind that custom software often comes at a higher cost, and you may need additional resources or personnel to build and maintain custom software solutions.

 |Type of software||Pros||Cons|

 |Packaged or off-the-shelf|